christianh814/openshift-toolbox/registry/README.md

       regionEndpoint: http://172.30.255.113:9000
 ```

-Here's a few patches to speed things up for you
+Here's a few patches to speed things up for you (remember to change where applicable...like the svc ip address)

 ```
 oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"managementState":"Managed"}}'